treeverse/lakeFS/docs/posts/deprecate-py-legacy.md

 search_exclude: true
 ---

-# :warning:  Deprecating `lakefs-client`, the legacy Python :snake: Client SDKs
+# ⚠️  Deprecating `lakefs-client`, the legacy Python 🐍 Client SDKs

 `lakefs-client` is now deprecated, and we will shortly publish its last release to PyPI.